 Jim Holbrook, Daymon’s CEO, says private brands have entered a renaissance period and that Daymon’s survey of more than 2,000 consumers reveals how much store brands have gained favor with them in the past few years.
 According to Daymon:

-- 53 percent of consumers say they shop at a store speci cally for its
+- 53 percent of consumers say they shop at a store specifically for its private brands.

 But not all retailers are experiencing a renaissance in private brands.
 Holbrook says that on average private brands account for about 15 percent of shelf space.
 But the retailers deemed best in class — based on consumer perception of private brands, shopper loyalty, breadth of store brand assortment and other factors —have almost double the penetration rate compared to the retailers lacking the designation.

 “The best-in-class retailers have figured out something that [other retailers] haven’t figured out,” Holbrook tells Store Brands.
 “It comes back to differentiation.”